ehmicky/autoserver/docs/server/data_model/patch.md

 argument.
 To specify an array argument with mixed types, use several array types.
 For example `argument: ['number[]', 'string[]']` requires the argument to be an array containing either numbers, strings or a mix of them.

-Remember that the `number` argument excludes integers.
-Use both the `number` and the `integer` types if you want to allow any floating number.

 ## `check` property